Gaoyuan-Li/gaoyuan-li/README.md

 ### Hi there 👋

-✨ I‘m Gaoyuan Li, an undergraduate at Peking University.
+✨ I‘m Gaoyuan Li, a Ph.D. student in the Department of Bioengineering at UC San Diego

-⚡ Double major in Biological Sciences (Bioinformatics Track) & Economics.

-📫 Email: gaoyuan_li@pku.edu.cn
+📫 Email: gaoyuan-li@ucsd.edu

 <!--
 **Gaoyuan-Li/gaoyuan-li** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.